-DIRECTORS' DECLARATION FOR THE YEAR ENDED 31 DECEMBER 2016
+DIRECTORS DECLARATION FOR THE YEAR ENDED 31 DECEMBER 2017

-In the directors' opinion:
+In the directors' apin:on.

-- (a) the financial statements and notes set out on pages 12 to 41 are in accordance with the Australian Charities and Not-for-profits Commission (ACNC) Act 2012 including: - (i) complying with Accounting Standards Reduced Disclosure Requirements, the ACNC Regulations 2012 and any other mandatory professional reporting requirements, and - (ii) giving a true and fair view of the Consolidated Entity's financial position as at 31 December 2016 and its performance for the year ended on that date, and - (iii) complying with the requirements set out in the ACFID Code of Conduct; - (b) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes set out on pages 13 to 46 are in accordance with the Australian Charitres and Natifor-profiles Commission (ACNE) Act 2012 including. - complying with Accounting Standards Reduced Disclosure Acquirements, the ACNC Acgulations 2012 and any other mandatory professional reporting requirements, and - (is) giving a true and fair view of the Consolidated Entity's financial position as at 31 December 2017 and its performance for the year ended on shat date, and - (iii) complying with the requirements set out in the ACFID Code of Conduct, - (b) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable

-This declaration is made in accordance with a resolution of Directors.
+This declaration is made in accordance with a resolution of Directory.

-Peter Hodgson Chairman
+Peter Hodgson